GregK10/722Workshop_Velvet.SPAdes_YY.MY.GK/1_Welcome_to_our_Workshop.md

 ```
 mkdir quast
 ```
 #### We are all set to run both of de novo asemblers.
 Click [here](https://github.com/GregK10/722Workshop_Velvet.SPAdes_YY.MY.GK/blob/main/2_SPAdes.md) to assemble a genome using SPAdes!
-We are just getting started hehehehehehehehe
+We are just getting started :)